Open Field (TSE, Bad Homburg)

 Ethovision and Observer software (Noldus, Wageningen)

-For many tests, e.g. modified Hole Board (presented in the picture as example), elevated plus-maze, forced swimming, social discrimination, social interaction, Y-maze or object recognition, we use the Ethovision video-tracking system to record an animals locomotor path and a hand-held computer equipped with the Observer software to observe and manually record an animals behaviour in the respective test situations.
+For many tests, e.g. Elevated Plus-Maze, Forced Swimming, Social Discrimination, Social Interaction, Y-maze or Object Recognition, we use the Ethovision video-tracking system to record an animals locomotor path and a hand-held computer equipped with the Observer software to observe and manually record an animals behaviour in the respective test situations.

 IntelliCage (New Behavior/TSE, Bad Homburg)